 If you’re staying in a smaller city, however, or in an Airbnb or holiday apartment, the building may or may not be equipped with a lift (our apartment here in Budapest, for example, is a walk-up).

 Find a bag with plenty of handles, that is soft-sided (which is lighter than hard-sided luggage), strong, and as light as possible.

-After a great deal of trial and error over the years, we’ve both ended up with Osprey soft wheeled luggage.
-I eventually decided on the Osprey Ozone, and Katie went with the Osprey Meridian.
-The Meridian converts into a backpack if it needs to be carried it up a few stairs, but Katie has only used the feature once in the entire time she’s owned the bag, preferring to enlist my sherpa services whenever possible.
+The Meridian converts into a backpack if it needs to be carried it up a few stairs, but I’ve only used the feature once in the entire time I’ve owned the bag, preferring to enlist my husband’s sherpa services whenever possible. ;)

-My Osprey Ozone does not have this “converts to a backpack” feature, so I get a little extra room in the back compartment – which holds a surprising amount and is great for extra shoes – and my bag is a bit lighter than Katie’s as a result.
+The Osprey Ozone does not have this “converts to a backpack” feature, so it gets a little extra room in the back compartment – which holds a surprising amount and is great for extra shoes – and it’s a bit lighter as a result.

 Things to look for if you need to buy new luggage before you travel:

 - Go for Soft Sided: We prefer soft-sided luggage.
 This may be more a personal preference, but we’d still like to make the case for soft-sided luggage: with flexible sides, it’s easier to fit extra things into them, which means you can more easily find extra room for that bottle of small-batch gin you bought in Catalonia on a whim.
 They tend to be a bit lighter, although this obviously depends on brand and model.
 You don’t have to worry about the hard outer shell cracking while getting handled at the airport, or under a bus (this doesn’t happen a lot, but we’ve definitely seen cracked suitcases coming out on airport conveyor belts).